-- Submit other required information to the Allied Health Admissions Coordinator as outlined in the Application for Admission to the Practical Nursing Program.
+- Submit other required information to the Health Sciences Admissions Coordinator as outlined in the Application for Admission to the Practical Nursing Program.

 - Conditional acceptance for admission is based on the Application for Admission to the Practical Nursing Program.
 Notification of conditional acceptance, along with health examination forms will be provided.

-- CPR Certification.
-Must remain current throughout the program.
+- CPR Certification will be offered the first week of class and must remain current throughout the program.

-- All students accepted into the Practical Nursing program are required to have malpractice insurance.
+- All students accepted into the Nursing program are required to have malpractice insurance.

-- All requests for reentry into the Practical Nursing program must be approved by the Admissions Office and the Practical Nursing Director prior to implementation.
+- All requests for reentry into the Practical Nursing program must be approved by the Admissions Office and the Director of Nursing prior to implementation.